MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Problem Formulation

 Once trained, the NSSM can be used for predictive control tasks, such as within an MPC framework.
 To leverage this model to calculate the optimal input for the reference tracking, we rewrite \eqref{eqn:z_next} and \eqref{eqn:haty} in a compact form

 where With this linearized model, we propose to track the reference based on model predictive control (MPC).
 Notice that the choice of the controller is not limiting for the approach.
-Here we focus on MPC as it is a suitable approach for trajectory tracking under constraints, as demonstrated in (\cite{garcia1989model}).
-It solves the following trajectory tracking problem:
+Here we focus on MPC as it is a suitable approach for trajectory tracking under constraints.
+It solves the following problem:

 where for $k=0,\ldots, N-1$, we define

 Moreover, $Q\geq 0$ and $R>0$ are design parameters kept fixed, and $P$ is the solution to the discrete-time algebraic Ricatti equation